vtex/openapi-schemas/API Reference Overview.md

 Describe your API in a brief paragraph.
 You may include:

-- What entities interact with the API (sellers, marketplaces, merchants in general, integrators, connectors, etc)
+- What players interact with the API (sellers, marketplaces, merchants in general, integrators, connectors, etc).
-- What actions it accomplishes
+- What actions it accomplishes.
 - Link to API Guides and Help documentation going over this product.

 >ℹ️ Start here: check the new {xxxx} getting started guide.
 We created this guide to improve the onboarding experience for developers at VTEX.
 It assembles all documentation on our Developer Portal about {XXX} and is organized by focusing on the developer's journey.